zoidor/cuda_course/Problem Set 2/README.md

 Code structure:
-The files are provided by the techers.
+The files are provided by the teachers.
 The only file the student can modify is student_func.cu and it contains the instructions on how to complete the homework.

 Instructions on how to invoke the program: